Build a Telephone Chatbot with GPT-3 and Autopilot

 Creating an Autopilot Bot

 Let's get started by creating a new Autopilot bot.
-We'll use the Start from scratch option to create a simple bot that we'll modify as we move through the tutorial.
+We'll use the Start from scratch

-To create your Autopilot bot, login to the Twilio web console and navigate to the Autopilot console by choosing All Products & Services -> Autopilot.
+To create your Autopilot bot, login to the Twilio web console and navigate to the Autopilot console by choosing All Products & Services -> Autopilot

 NOTE: The 'All Products & Services' option is the ellipse icon on the sidebar menu.

-• Set the fallback behavior to the greeting task
+button to create your bot - Set the fallback behavior to the

 Create a Twilio Functions to Handel Autopilot Requests